TurtleKitty/Jasp/README.md

     // sequencing

-    Jasp interprets naked arrays as sequences of instructions, like (begin) in Scheme.
+    // Jasp interprets naked arrays as sequences of instructions, like (begin) in Scheme.

     [
         { "operator": "set!", "name": "x", "value": 2 },
         { "operator": "display", "arguments" [ "$x" ] },
-        $x
-    ]
+        "$x" // returns the value of "x" from the sequence ]

     // quotation